 Osisko is a mineral exploration company focused on the acquisition, exploration, and development of precious metal resource properties in Canada.
 Osisko's flagship project is the high-grade Windfall gold deposit located between Val-d'Or and Chibougamau in Québec, Canada.
-Osisko also holds a 100% undivided interest in a large area of claims in the Urban Barry area (330,000 hectares) of Québec, a 100% interest in large claim package in the Quévillon area that includes the Quévillon Osborne-Bell Gold Deposit, a 100% interest in the Garrison Project east of Matheson, Ontario, as well as additional projects in the Timmins area of Ontario, the James Bay Labrador area of Québec and the Marban Block Properties, which are located 15 kilometres west of the town of Val-d'Or in the Abitibi region of Québec, Canada.
+Osisko also holds a 100% undivided interest in a large area of claims in the Urban Barry area (330,000 hectares) of Québec, a 100% interest in large claim package in the Quévillon area that includes the Quévillon Osborne-Bell Gold Deposit and through its majority owned subsidiary, O3 Mining, a 100% interest in the Garrison Project east of Matheson, Ontario, as well as additional projects in the Timmins area of Ontario, the James Bay Labrador area of Québec, and the Marban Block Properties, which are located 15 kilometres west of the town of Val-d'Or in the Abitibi region of Québec, Canada.